-How to get to Mani Peloponnese:
+How to get to Mani Peloponnese

 By air: The closest airport to Mani is the one in Kalamata town.
 There are a couple of international flights operating this year.

 By car: If you are going to Messiniaki Mani (Stoupa Kardamili) then from Athens you take the road towards Kalamata.
 After Kalamata, the road is a bit curvy.
-You need around 3 to 3 and half hours to get to Stoupa.
+You need around 3 to 3 and a half hours to get to Stoupa.

 If you are going to Lakoniki Mani (Oitilo, Areopoli) then from Athens, you take the road towards Sparti.
 In around 3 and a half hours, you will be in Areopoli.